 This afternoon I had an appointment with a doctor whose office is in a major Toronto hospital.
 Walking down the hall on my way out, I felt a familiar feeling beginning to wash over my face so grabbed the nearest nurse and told her that I was having an aura.
 Blank stare.
 “I’m epileptic.
 I’m going to have a seizure.”
 The s-word never fails to get a reaction, even in the least-informed among us; accordingly, she led me to a nearby chair and suggested I sit down while she get a doctor.

 Ummm, ok.
-I’ll just keep my convulsions at bay while you leave me alone, IN A FOLDING CHAIR, and find someone who understands that epileptic + chair + impending seizure = horribly bad idea.
+I’ll just keep my convulsions at bay while you leave me alone, IN A FOLDING CHAIR, and find someone who understands that person with epilepsy + chair + impending seizure = horribly bad idea.